sgoel97/blog/content/blog/full-stack/index.md

 Running this command will create a folder with your project title as the name.
 In this folder, which is called the root directory, there will be several subfolders.
 The most important one is `src`, as this will hold most of your code.
 If you want to change the meta aspects of your website (website title, favicon, etc...), that stuff is in the `public` folder. `package.json` is the last important file, as it contains a list of packages that your project depends on (aptly, these are called dependencies), alongside some basic information about your project.
 Take a look over the files and contents of these 3 locations to gain some familiarity with where things are.
 You may not understand everything going on, but you will soon.

 Finally, run `npm start` in the root directory of your project.
-ALlocalhost should open up in your browser with whatever boilerplate code Create React App has given you.
+A localhost should open up in your browser with whatever boilerplate code Create React App has given you.

 Now that you've set yourself up, go through the [aforementioned React Course](https://frontendmasters.com/courses/complete-react-v8/) and try to figure out what's going on each step of the way, before moving on to the below projects.